rimega92/RandomizedClicksScript/README.md

 ## Example Output

-Here's an example of what you might see in your console when running the script (assuming the script's internal messages are also in English):
+Here's an example of what you might see in your console when running the script:

 ```text
 ========================================================